rishabhjoshi/rishabhjoshi.github.io.old/index.md

 Hi!
 I am a junior year student of B.E.
 Computer Science at Birla Institute of Technology and Science, Pilani.
 I like to explore different fields and keep learning.
 Currently i'm learning to make machines learn.

-You can find the full source code of this site on [GitHub](https://github.com/rishabhjoshi/rishabhjoshi.github.io)

-## Research Interest

-My research interests are mainly in the field of Machine Learning with a focus on ANN.
-I love understanding how such models work and mimic humans in cognitive tasks.
-I love to take a multidisciplinary approach to every problem i face.

-## Something about me

 I also like to travel a lot and I've done many short treks in the Himalayas.

 I seldom wake up early and like to think myself of being a night-owl.
 Blame my alarm.